ruchi061/angular_project/README.md

 # Community-Driven Disaster Preparedness System

 ## 1. Project Objective
 The objective of this project is to develop a **Community-Driven Disaster Preparedness System** that enables communities to collaboratively prepare for natural disasters such as earthquakes, floods, and wildfires.
 The system allows users to contribute preparedness guides, track emergency resource availability, and coordinate response plans.
-This project will be built using **Rust** for the backend and **Angular** for the frontend.
+This project will be built using **Angular** for the frontend.

 ## 2. Project Scope
 The system will cater to multiple stakeholders: